xmarzl/xmarzl/README.md

 - :earth_americas: If you're interested in my journey, visit: mardir.de

 08.2022:
-If I ever come back to a place, where I think that sitting in front of a notebook is good and healthy, I will be on my own.
+If I ever go back to a place where I think it's good and healthy to sit in front of a notebook, I'll be on my own.
 No education.
-No Boss.
-I would try to create a community where everyone helps the others.
-But I believe more, that my next possible job will be something with music or with candles.
+No boss.
+I would try to create a community where everyone helps each other.
+But I rather think my next possible job will be something with music or with candles.
 Programming should be a hobby.
+Not something where my customer have to pay 120minutes of work for a windows installation which is done in under 30 minutes.

 (I really hope this will be empty)
 My future me: